 There is mounting evidence that climate change is affecting commercial fish species.
 In their latest research, Ikpewe and colleagues investigate the effect of temperature on fish sizes in two neighbouring regions, displaying contrasting trends in warming.
 The warming of our oceans due to climate change is affecting marine life in numerous ways.
 Fish populations, in particular, are experiencing changes in productivity, distribution, growth and the … Continue reading Smaller adults and bigger juveniles: how global warming is affecting our fish populations.

 Long-lived species take longer to recover from the effects of bottom trawling by commercial fisheries according to recent research from Hiddink et al. Watch this video from PROJECT BENTHIS to discover more about the importance of longevity and benthic animal traits.
 Introduction by Associate Editor, Verena Trenkel.
-Bottom trawling by commercial fisheries affects not only the target species — typically fish and shellfish — but … Continue reading Benthos longevity matters …
+Combining knowledge on the local benthos community and the results of this study, managers will now be able … Continue reading Benthos longevity matters …

 When it comes to developing management tools, how do we keep up with constantly changing ecosystems?
 Associate Editor, Annabel Smith explains the important step forward made by Welch et al’s research into dynamic management tools.
 Scientists have been very good at developing guidelines for management of natural systems.
 Streams of conceptual frameworks are published every year, to the point that we now have frameworks for … Continue reading Dynamic technology for dynamic ecosystems